Jackson-Hao/Espressif-32/README_EN.md

 Licensed under GPL-3.0 (hereinafter referred to as "this license").
 Unless in compliance with this license and the following terms, you may not use this example set:<br>

-**Any unauthorized individual or organization is prohibited from using this example set and its affiliated materials, innovations, creative designs, algorithms, derivative works, etc., for any commercial purposes, profit activities, competitions, live teaching, recorded teaching, offline courses, book writing, textbook writing, conferences, training, public welfare activities, project topics, graduation projects, graduation theses, academic papers, etc., in any form.**
+**Any unauthorized individual or organization is prohibited from using this example set and its affiliated materials, innovations, creative designs, algorithms, derivative works, etc., for any commercial purposes, profit activities, various competitions, live teaching, recorded teaching, offline courses, book writing, textbook writing, conferences, training, public welfare activities, project topics, graduation projects, graduation theses, academic papers, etc.**

 **This program is provided by the copyright holders and contributors "as is" without any express or implied warranties, including but not limited to implied warranties of merchantability and fitness for a particular purpose.
-In no event shall the copyright holders or contributors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including but not limited to procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this program, even if advised of the possibility of such damage.**
+In no event shall the copyright holders or contributors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including but not limited to procurement of substitute goods or services; loss of use, data, or profits; business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this program, even if advised of the possibility of such damage.**
 <center>All rights reserved</center>